spiffe/spiffe/README.md

 * An API specification for issuing and/or retrieving SVIDs.
 This is the *Workload API*.

-The SPIFFE Project is also producing a reference implementation that, in addition to the above, will:
+The SPIFFE Project has a reference implementation, the SPIRE (the SPIFFE Runtime Environment), that, in addition to the above, it:

-* Perform node and workload attestation.
+* Performs node and workload attestation.
-* Implement a signing framework for securely issuing and renewing SVIDs.
+* Implements a signing framework for securely issuing and renewing SVIDs.
-* Provide an API for registering nodes and workloads, along with their designated SPIFFE IDs.
+* Provides an API for registering nodes and workloads, along with their designated SPIFFE IDs.
+* Provides and manages the rotation of keys and certs for mutual authentication and encryption between workloads.
+* Simplifies access from identified services to secret stores, databases, services meshes and cloud provider services.
+* Interoperability and federation to SPIFFE compatible systems across heterogeneous environments and administrative trust boundaries.

-SPIFFE is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as a sandbox level project.
+SPIFFE is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as an incubation-level project.
 If you are an organization that wants to help shape the evolution of technologies that are container-packaged, dynamically-scheduled and microservices-oriented, consider joining the CNCF.
-For details read the CNCF [announcement](https://www.cncf.io/blog/2018/03/29/cncf-to-host-the-spiffe-project/).
+For details read the CNCF [announcement](https://www.cncf.io/blog/2020/06/22/toc-approves-spiffe-and-spire-to-incubation/).

 ## SPIFFE Standards